-Please keep in mind that my advise is just that, advice from a mommy blogger (although experienced in the school of hard knocks, I am no scholar), so please make sure to do your own research exactly what germs you’re trying to kill and choose the best method of cleaning that is right for your particular needs and family.
+Please keep in mind that my advice is just that, advice from a mommy blogger (although experienced in the school of hard knocks, I am no scholar), so please make sure to do your own research on exactly what germs you’re trying to kill and choose the best method of cleaning that is right for your particular needs and family.

 LET’S BEGIN WITH A BRIEF HISTORY LESSON ON MY EXPERIENCE WITH CLEANING

 To date, my cleaning tutorials and tips have had millions of page-views so far and been shared by some of the largest websites out there, but my experience with cleaning goes much deeper than that.